Skip advert

 Advertisement - Article continues below

-Once you’ve stopped, stay in the car and lock the doors.
+Once you’ve stopped, stay in the car and keep the doors locked.
 If you have a mobile phone, keep it nearby just in case you need it.
 You can request to see the police officer’s warrant card, which should include their name and photograph, through the closed window.

 If you are suspected of drink or drug driving, none of these actions would invalidate an officer giving you a preliminary test as you have only temporarily interrupted your journey and are still driving for the purposes of that law.